 By far the easiest way to install Debian GNU/Linux is from a set of official Debian installation images.
-You can buy a set of CDs/DVDs from a vendor (see the CD vendors page).
-You may also download the installation images from a Debian mirror and make your own set, if you have a fast network connection and a CD/DVD burner (see the Debian CD/DVD page and Debian CD FAQ for detailed instructions).
-If you have such optical installation media, and they are bootable on your machine, you can skip right to Chapter 5.
-Much effort has been expended to ensure the most-used files are on the first CD and DVD image, so that a basic desktop installation can be done with only the first DVD or - to a limited extent - even with only the first CD image.
+You can buy a set of CDs/DVDs or an USB stick from a vendor (see the CD vendors page).
+You may also download the installation images from a Debian mirror and make your own set, if you have a fast network connection and a CD/DVD burner.
+Or the modern way: write such image to an USB stick (see the Debian CD/DVD page and Debian CD FAQ for detailed instructions).
+If you have such installation media, and they are bootable on your machine, you can skip right to Chapter 5.
+Much effort has been expended to ensure the most-used files are on the first DVD image, so that a basic desktop installation can be done with only the first DVD.